xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 The retrieved textual data is stored in a database, either as raw text or in a vectorized format for efficient search and retrieval.
 For a given task context, the module retrieves relevant knowledge from the database and incorporates it into the input context, improving the understanding and response accuracy of LLM.

-### Task Instance Module
+### Task Agent Module

-To execute a specific task, such as traffic analysis, traffic optimization, or fault remediation, a corresponding task instance must be created.
-A task instance consists of a selected LLM foundation model, an associated prompt, and fine-tuned weights.
+To execute a specific task, such as traffic analysis, traffic optimization, or fault remediation, a corresponding task agent must be created.
+A task agent consists of a selected LLM foundation model, an associated prompt, and fine-tuned weights.

 - Foundation Model Library.
 Operators must select an appropriate foundation model based on the specific task requirements.
 Examples include general-purpose models such as GPT-4, LLaMA, and DeepSeek, as well as domain-specific models fine-tuned on private datasets.
 Since foundation models are trained on different datasets using varying methodologies, their performance may differ across tasks.
 - Fine-Tuned Weight Library.
 For domain-specific applications, fine-tuned weights can be applied on top of a foundation model to efficiently adapt it to private datasets.
 One commonly used approach is to store the fine-tuned weights as the difference between the original foundation model and the adapted model, which can largely reduce storage requirements.
 The Fine-Tuned Weights Module supports the selection and loading of an appropriate foundation model along with the corresponding fine-tuned weights, based on the selection of operators.
 This ensures flexibility in leveraging both general-purpose and domain-specific knowledge while maintaining computational efficiency.
 - Prompt Library.
 For each task, it is essential to accurately define the task description, the format of its inputs and outputs.
 These definitions are stored in a structured prompt library.
 When an operator instantiates a task, the corresponding prompt, including placeholders for contextual information, is automatically retrieved. operator inputs and device data are then incorporated into the prompt at the designated placeholders, ensuring a structured and consistent interaction with the language model.
+- Tool Library.
+Operators can specify the tools used for the task agent, such as a Python script or an API call.
+These tools are stored in a tool library, and can be interacted with the agent via Model Context Prtocol (MCP){{mcp}}.

-### Task Instance Management Module
+### Task Agent Management Module
-The Task Instance Management Module is responsible for the creation, update, and deletion of task instances.
-This module ensures that each instance is appropriately configured to align with the intended network management objective.
+The Task Agent Management Module is responsible for the creation, update, and deletion of task agents.
+This module ensures that each agent is appropriately configured to align with the intended network management objective.
+Note that there can be multiple agents colloboratively to achieve the same objective.
+In this scenario, the Task Agent Management Module can be used to coordinate the task agents, ensuring they are executed in a synchronized and efficient manner.
+The agents can communicate with each other with the Agent-to-Agent Protocol (A2A){{a2a}}.

 ### Config Verify Module
 To ensure correctness and policy compliance, LLM-generated configurations MUST pass the YANG schema validation steps before being queued for human approval.
 This module ensures that only syntactically correct configurations are presented for operator review, thereby reducing errors and enhancing network reliability.

 ### Access Control Module
-Although the Configuration Verify Module can guarantee the syntactic correction, LLMs may generate unintended or potentially harmful operations on critical network devices, it is essential for operators to enforce clear permission boundaries for LLM task instance to ensure security and operational integrity.
+Although the Configuration Verify Module can guarantee the syntactic correction, LLMs may generate unintended or potentially harmful operations on critical network devices, it is essential for operators to enforce clear permission boundaries for LLM task agent to ensure security and operational integrity.
-The Network Configuration Access Control Model defined in {{RFC8341}} provides a framework for specifying access permissions, which can be used to grant access to LLM task instances.
+The Network Configuration Access Control Model defined in {{RFC8341}} provides a framework for specifying access permissions, which can be used to grant access to LLM task agents.
 This data model includes the concepts of users, groups, access operation types, and action types, which can be applied as follows:

-- User and Group: Each task instance should be registered as a specific user, representing an entity with defined access permissions for particular devices.
+- User and Group: Each task agent should be registered as a specific user, representing an entity with defined access permissions for particular devices.
 These permissions control the types of operations the LLM is authorized to perform.
-A task instance (i.e., user) is identified by a unique string within the system.
-Access control can also be applied at the group level, where a group consists of zero or more members, and a task instance can belong to multiple groups.
+A task agent (i.e., user) is identified by a unique string within the system.
+Access control can also be applied at the group level, where a group consists of zero or more members, and a task agent can belong to multiple groups.
 - Access Operation Types: These define the types of operations permitted, including create, read, update, delete, and execute.
-Each task instance may support different sets of operations depending on its assigned permissions.
+Each task agent may support different sets of operations depending on its assigned permissions.
 - Action Types: These specify whether a given operation is permitted or denied.
 This mechanism determines whether an LLM request to perform an operation is allowed based on predefined access control rules.
-- Rule List: A rule governs access control by specifying the content and operations a task instance is authorized to handle within the system.
+- Rule List: A rule governs access control by specifying the content and operations a task agent is authorized to handle within the system.

 This module must enforce explicit restrictions on the actions an LLM is permitted to perform, ensuring that network configurations remain secure and compliant with operational policies.